dhananjaichand98/Hidden-Markov-Model-POS-Tagger/README.md

 <a name="readme-top"></a>
-# Hidden Markov Model - Part of Speech Tagging
+# Hidden Markov Model - Part of Speech Tagger

 ## Description

-A part of speech tagging tool developed using hidden markov model.
-It uses tagged training data to learn weights for the tranisiton and emission matrices of a hidden markov model.
-The model can then be run on untagged input text and will output a file tagging the part-of-speech for each word in the input file.
+A part-of-speech tagging tool developed written in Python that uses Hidden Markov Model.
+It uses tagged training data to learn probability scores for the transition and emission matrices of the Hidden Markov Model.
+The model can then be run on an untagged input text and will output a file tagging the part-of-speech for each word in the input file.
 It also offers functionality to compare accuracy against ground truth tagged results.
-The model achieves a performace of 87.98% for Italian ISDT and 85.92% for Japanese GSD Datasets.
+The model achieves an accuracy of 87.98% for Italian ISDT and 85.92% for Japanese GSD Datasets which lie in the data folder.

 ## Getting Started